Puerto-Princesa Subterranean River National Park

 Low Threat

 Assessing the threats to the World Heritage site in the past has been difficult given the confusion as to what exactly constitutes the World Heritage site and particularly in regards to its boundaries and those of the buffer zone of Puerto Princesa Subterranean River National Park.
 Although most threats are currently perceived as low, protection of the entire catchment area of the underground river is key to protecting water quality and quantity and ensuring the long-term viability of the site's Outstanding Universal Value.
 The integrity of the site is dependent upon activities within the catchment and there is a need for more effective control of such activities, many of which are not consistent with conservation of biodiversity values and are causing measurable damage.
 Of particular concern are issues with land claims and illegal land sales, as well as dramatically increasing levels of visitation.
-A lack of baseline data on species presence and abundance hampers efforts to monitor the impact from threats to the biodiversity.
 Close monitoring of tourism is also required to see whether the management responses are sufficient to cope with the levels of increasing visitation.
+The impacts of Super Typhoon Rai in 2021 were significant and raise concerns regrading the future impacts from climate change.
+Current action of the park management to restore and rehabilitate the damaged areas is commendable.

 Overall PROTECTION and MANAGEMENT